What’s the Difference between Pre-Ductal vs. Post-Ductal SpO2?

 If the infant is over 12 hours old, this test is still valid in screening to check for congenital heart disease.

-Healthy Infants with Low Oxygen Saturation
+How to Deal with Healthy Infants with Low Oxygen Saturation

-If there isn’t shunting, pre-ductal and post-ductal oxygen saturation variation is ≤ 2%, and the infant is well, with 90%–94% saturations, NICU admission might not be required immediately.
+If there isn’t shunting, pre-ductal and post-ductal oxygen saturation variation is ≤ 2%, and the infant is well, with 90%–94% saturations, NICU admission might not be required immediately

 The neonatal team should repeat the SpO2 measurements on these infants after two hours.
 If the repeat results are normal and there aren’t other serious issues, usual care can proceed in the postnatal ward.